Neuro-symbolic Weak Supervision: Theory and Semantics: Abstract

 \section{Abstract}

-Weak supervision allows machine learning models to learn from limited or noisy labels, but it introduces challenges in interpretability and reliability - particularly in multi-instance partial label learning (MI-PLL), where models must resolve both ambiguous labels and uncertain instance-label mappings.
-We propose a semantics for neuro-symbolic framework that integrates Inductive Logic Programming (ILP) to improve MI-PLL by providing structured relational constraints that guide learning.
-Within our semantic characterization, ILP defines a logical hypothesis space for label transitions, clarifies classifier semantics, and establishes interpretable performance standards.
-This hybrid approach improves robustness, transparency, and accountability in weakly supervised settings, ensuring neural predictions align with domain knowledge.
-By embedding weak supervision into a logical framework, we enhance both interpretability and learning, making weak supervision more suitable for real-world, high-stakes applications.
+Weak supervision enables machine learning models to learn from limited or noisy labels, but it introduces challenges in reliability and semantic clarity, particularly in multi-instance partial label learning (MI-PLL), where models must resolve both ambiguous supervision signals and uncertain instance-label mappings.
+This paper proposes a semantics for a neuro-symbolic framework that integrates inductive logic programming (ILP) to structure MI-PLL through relational constraints.
+In this formulation, ILP defines a hypothesis space over label transitions, formalizes the semantics of per-instance classifiers and provides a relational scaffold for reasoning about weak supervision.
+Two inductive tasks are studied in this framework: inferring the transition predicate from the observed and classifier predicates, and inferring instance-level classifier assignments from the observed and transition predicates.
+This formal semantics facilitates constraint specification, consistency checking and the diagnosis of semantic failure modes that bag-level accuracy alone may conceal.